hackclub/hackclub/workshops/full-stack_todo_app/README.md

 Now it's your turn to customize.

 * Go wild with the styles.
 Create your custom Todo Apps.
 * Add more functionality.
+Eg:- chance to edit the added todo, alert before deleting any todo, etc.
 * Filter the tasks as completed and due.
-* Try to add a database to your projects.

-I recommend customizing the project in this workshop.
-Share your creation with everyone in [#ship](https://hackclub.slack.com/messages/ship) in hack club slack.
-Do share with me too!!!
+I recommend customizing this project as much as you can!
+Share your creation with everyone in the [#ship](https://hackclub.slack.com/messages/ship) channel on the Hack Club slack.
+Don't forget to share it with me too!!!
 I'm [@Giridhar](https://hackclub.slack.com/team/U013E6KE9UJ) on slack.
 I'd love to hear from you.

 ## Inspiration